 The importance of the web form as an online communication tool cannot be overstated.
-It turns a one-way flow of information on your website into a two-way dialogue with your end-users and enables them to complete tasks which are more often than not inextricably tied to the success of your organisation (such as applying for membership, renewing subscriptions or downloading exclusive member-only content).
-However, it's rare that a visitor is going to come to your site specifically to complete one of your forms - instead they likely view it as a barrier that must be overcome in order to achieve their desired goal(s) so making the process as easy as possible is imperative.
+It turns a one-way flow of information on your website into a two-way dialogue with your end-users and enables them to complete tasks which are more often than not inextricably tied to the success of your organisation (such as requesting a prospectus, reserving accommodation or booking a place on an open day).
+However, it's rare that a visitor is going come to your site specifically to complete one of your forms - instead they likely view it as a barrier that must be overcome in order to achieve their desired goal(s) so making the process as easy as possible is imperative.

 An effective web form is made up of lots of different elements, most of which vary according to the nature of the form and the type of device being used to access it.
-However, no matter what your form's purpose or context it's critically important each is optimised for maximum usability and accessibility, particularly as audiences come to expect all their interactions to be as seamless as the examples set by leading organisations in the membership sector and beyond.
+However, no matter what your form's purpose or context it's critically important they're optimised for maximum usability and accessibility, particularly as audiences come to expect all their interactions to be as seamless as the examples set by leading organisations in the education sector and beyond.

 This white paper therefore looks at examples from both inside and outside the sector to identify what makes a great web form.
-We share five pieces of best practice advice with which you can start to improve the User Experience (UX) of your own forms; helping ensure you effectively serve the needs of prospective and current members alike as well as significantly boosting your downloads, applications, renewals and more general enquiries.
+We share five pieces of best practice advice with which you can start to improve the User Experience (UX) of your own forms; helping ensure you effectively serve the needs of students, parents, administrators and more as well as significantly boosting your downloads, applications, bookings and more general enquiries.